tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/basic/blinky.rst

 Overview
 ********

-See :doc:`zephyr:samples/basic/blinky/README` for the original description.
+See :zephyr:code-sample:`zephyr:blinky` for the original description.

 .. _tiac_magpie_led_blinky-sample-requirements: